 With an eminently interdisciplinary focus grounded in a combination of cultural and insular studies, documentary photography, and anthropology, this exhibition —just a part of the total project— shows the faces and lives of a community on the verge of disappearance.
 This photographic corpus showcases a body of work that informs the entangle nature of affects and objectivity, as well as the different ways to connect history and presence.

-This exhibition will travel to Capitol Park Museum in Baton Rouge after its New Orleans debut.
-CISLANDERUS at Capitol Park Museum will open October 17, 2019.
+This exhibition will travel to Capitol Park Museum in Baton Rouge after its New Orleans debut, opening on October 17, 2019.
+Join us for an opening reception at 5:30 PM.
 To know more about this cultural project, visit www.cislanderus.com

 Photo by Anibal Martel